onepointconsulting/audio-transcriber/audio/lesson3/302_where_is_the_supreme_soul_b3a05572f5.mp3.md

 I can fly beyond space.

-And reach a world of light and silence, the home of souls, where I came from, to which I will return.
+And reach a world of light and silence, the home of souls, where I came from.

+To which I will return.
 I can come to this world of light and silence.

 And with a simple thought, I can glide back down, reconnect with my body.